JustenRickert/justenrickert-old-user-page/_posts/2017-05-20-an-excerpt.md

 and verifiable (such is this definition of mathematics).
 It is the contradiction that says mathematics, which should always consist of true statements, leads one to consider that the opposite of one of the statements was actually false.
-This is however useful, as were it not for the contradiction then the laws of mathematics would be inconsistent in that they would not contain the contradiction, but were it not for the contradiction nobody would attempt to argue better the laws of argument.
+This is however useful, as were it _not_ for the contradiction then the laws of mathematics would be inconsistent in that they would not contain the contradiction, but also were it not for the contradiction nobody would attempt to argue better the laws of argument.
 And so it goes.